GatlenCulp/gatpack/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-### Jinja Modifications for LaTeX (`gatpack render`)
+### 02 Jinja Modifications for LaTeX (`gatpack render`)

 Standard Jinja placeholders: `{{ variable_name }}`, `{% for item in items %} {% endfor %}`, etc. don't play well with LaTeX.
 It becomes very difficult to view your LaTeX template since you run into syntax errors and some LaTeX syntax conflicts with Jinja tags, leading to errors from both systems.

-These Jinja placeholders were changed to the following,
+To fix this issue, these Jinja placeholders were changed to the following:

 | Function | New | Original | Usage |
 | -------- | --- | -------- | ----- |